 San Francisco Dance Film Festival (SFDFF) is a multi-day international event showcasing the best in dance film from around the world.
-In eight short years, SFDFF has become one of the most respected, influential, and essential dance film festivals.
+With the recent additions of VR/360 films, live performances, gallery installations, and screenings of live captures from the world's great stages, SFDFF has become one of the most respected and influential dance film festivals.
+The festival now awards cash prizes and produces a touring reel to expand the reach of its programming.

 — Eligibility for filmmaker cash awards up to $1,000

-— Free Festival Pass providing admission to all programs and events during the four-day festival
+— Free Festival Pass providing admission to all programs and events during the festival

 — Industry networking and discovery opportunities.
 Several of the films screened at SFDFF have gone on to receive distribution offers.